 - A worker's residence, unless the worker's residence regardless of the relationship, is a certified foster care home. - A hospital once the recipient has been admitted. - A licensed congregate setting.
-A licensed congregate setting includes licensed ICFs/DD, community homes, Center-Based Respite facilities, and Day Habilitation programs. - Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception (not to exceed 30 days) which has been prior approved by the OCDD regional waiver office and included in the recipient's Plan of Care. - Outside the United States or territories of the United States.
+A licensed congregate setting includes licensed ICFs/DD, community homes, Center-Based Respite facilities, and Day Habilitation programs. - Outside the state of Louisiana, but within the United States or its territories, unless there is a documented emergency or a time-limited exception which has been prior approved by the OCDD regional waiver office and included in the recipient's Plan of Care. - Outside the United States or territories of the United States.

-Providers must possess a current, valid Home and Community-Based Service Providers License to provide personal care attendant services and enroll as a Medicaid provider for waiver services or be a direct service worker providing support under an authorized Self-Direction option.
+Providers must possess a current, valid license as a Personal Care Attendant agency by the Louisiana Department of Health and Hospitals and be enrolled as a Medicaid provider for waiver services or be a direct service worker providing support under an authorized Self-Direction option.